elegentair/Coding2-apiproject/README.md

 Coding 2 API Project.
 I doubt anyone will use this code, as it is private.
-If so, I liscensed the project under the MIT license
+If so, I licensed the project under the MIT license